-The reading passages on eslhome.org are accompanied by scaffolding activities such as fill-in-the-blank exercises created from a summarized version of the stories featured.
-These exercises are effective for gauging students’ understanding of texts read.
+You can combine reading passages with scaffolding activities such as fill-in-the-blank exercises created from a summarized version of the passage.
+These exercises are effective for gauging students’ understanding of the text.

-Learning organizers such as concept-mapping or cluster webs will help your students identify main ideas and subtopics in informational texts.
-By filling in the spaces provided, students will be able to unpack the text and understand its contents better.
+You can also use learning organizers such as concept mapping or cluster webs to help your students identify main ideas and subtopics in informational texts.

-First, model concept-mapping for your students by writing the topic “The Olympic Games” in a central box.
+First, model concept mapping for your students by writing the topic of the text in a central box.
 Then, discuss the ideas surrounding the topic.
 Get your students to identify the main points in every paragraph and actually write them in boxes surrounding the topic.
-For example:

 Scaffolding can be gradually removed as your students gain autonomy in their language skills.

-When pairing reading passages with questions, train your students to look for the key word(s) in questions and then scan the passage for the same key word(s).
-The answers are usually found around the key words.
+When pairing reading passages with questions, train your students to look for the key word(s) in questions and then scan the passage for the same key word(s) to find the answers.